-By of MillarLaw A Professional Corporation On Sunday, September 2, 2018
+By admin of MillarLaw A Professional Corporation On Sunday, September 2, 2018

 The end of the Offshore Voluntary Disclosure Program (“OVDP”) may mean nothing at all to the hard core taxpayers who will never voluntarily come forward.
 For many of those individuals. who chose the “wrong” foreign financial institution or financial advisor the prospect of paying fifty percent (50%) of the highest account balance in the preceding eight (8) years has never been acceptable.
 During meeting s with several such potential clients the universal feeling was that they would rather risk being caught then paying a fifty percent FBAR penalty.
 For those individuals, I would like to point out that Paul Manafort never thought that he would get caught and prosecuted either.
 Not all OVDP cases are “fifty percent” cases, in fact the vast majority of the cases I have handled have not been.
 But after September 28, 2018 the method of coming forward and the attendant costs are murky.

 The IRS has announced that the long standing Voluntary Disclosure process will be available to those taxpayers who wish to come forward.
 The process does not define the terms and conditions under which a taxpayer will avoid criminal prosecution exchange for disclosure of previously unreported foreign accounts except to require payment of all tax and interest on unreported income.
 Penalties are left open to be determined.
 The IRS needs to make the value proposition clear or it may face an unreasonable enforcement burden.